Evidence for Bose liquid from anomalous shot noise in nanojunctions of bad metal beta-Ta: Results

-Anomalous properties of bad metals have been attributed to the correlated Bose liquid of incoherent Cooper pairs~\cite{zhang2022anomalous}.
-We tested this hypothesis by introducing a proximity-induced effective exchange field via magnetic impurities, in multilayers with the structure [TaN$_x$(2)Fe($t_{Fe}$)]$_{10}$AlO$_x$(3) where $t_{Fe}$ ranged between 0.2~nm and 0.4~nm.
+If electron correlations are spin-dependent, they are expected to be suppressed by magnetic field.
+In the qualitative picture discussed below, these correlations involve electrons quasi-localized on the neighboring sites.
+The required fields are then of the order $B\sim \Phi_0/a^2\sim 10^4$~T, too large for direct testing of field effects.
+Here, where $\Phi_0$ is the flux quantum and $a=0.3$~nm is interatomic spacing.
+On the other hand, effective exchange fields in magnetic materials are of the same order of magnitude.
+To test their effects on $\beta$-Ta, we introduced proximity-induced effective exchange field via magnetic impurities, in multilayers with the structure [TaN$_x$(2)Fe($t_{Fe}$)]$_{10}$AlO$_x$(3) where $t_{Fe}$ ranged between 0.2~nm and 0.4~nm.
 The films were annealed in vacuum at $300^\circ$ for 2 hours to promote the formation of magnetic nanoclusters.
 In contrast to TaN$_x$, these films exhibit a positive TCR at cryogenic $T$, with the crossover temperature to negative TCR that increases with $t_{Fe}$, Fig.~\ref{fig:fig4}(c).
-This cannot be explained by the parallel conductance though Fe, in which case the opposite temperature dependence would be observed due to saturation of Fe resistivity at cryogenic $T$.
+This cannot be explained by the parallel conductance though Fe, in which case the opposite temperature dependence would be observed due to the saturation of Fe resistivity at cryogenic $T$.
 The onset of positive TCR coincides with the enhancement of Hall coefficient (Fig.~\ref{fig:fig4}(d)), as expected from the anomalous Hall contribution due to the onset of magnetism in Fe clusters.
-We conclude that ``bad" metallicity is suppressed by magnetism, supporting its origin from Cooper pair-like correlations.
-The large magnitude of effective exchange field $\sim10^4$~Tesla needed to suppress this state indicates that the correlations are short-ranged.
+We conclude that ``bad" metallicity is suppressed by magnetism, supporting its origin from Mott singlet-like correlations.
+The large magnitude of effective exchange field needed to suppress this state confirms that the correlations are short-ranged.